Quantifying information stored in synaptic connections rather than in firing activities of neural networks: Analytical framework: Information stored in synaptic connections

-In our neural network model, we employ the continuous version of the Hopfield network \citep{hopfield1984neurons}, utilizing the Hebbian learning rule.
-Specifically, the connectivity matrix is of dyadic form with continuous real values, where the synaptic connection from neuron $ i $ to neuron $ j $ is given by $ w_{ij} = \sum_{k=1}^N \mathbf{x}^k_i \mathbf{x}^k_j $.
+For our neural network model, we employ the densely connected network with synaptic weights set according to the Hebbian learning rule.
+The connectivity matrix of such networks is of dyadic form with continuous real values such that each element is determined entirely by the data patterns.
+Specifically, the synaptic connection between neuron $ i $ and neuron $ j $ is given by:

-Unlike the traditional approach of studying the continuous firing dynamics of neurons to understand pattern retrieval, we focus instead on the Shannon mutual information between the connectivity and the data patterns.
-This focus is facilitated by the existence of a closed-form expression for the weights in the Hopfield network, which is not typically available in artificial neural networks (ANNs).
-This allows us to derive an approximate closed-form solution, forming the foundation for the subsequent analysis.
+With this foundation in place, we depart from the traditional approach of investigating the mutual information between the continuous firing dynamics of neurons and the data patterns, and focus instead on the Shannon mutual information between the synaptic connectivity among neurons and the data patterns.
+The existence of a closed-form expression for the weights in the Hebbian network (eqn. \ref{eq:hopWts}) facilitates this endeavor.